danthe1st/annotation-combination-checker/README.md

       url = uri("https://jitpack.io")
   }
   ```
+  Alternatively, you could use `mavenLocal()` and build Annotation combination checker yourself using `./gradlew build`
 - add the following to the `plugins` section of your `build.gradle.kts`:
   ```kotlin
   id("com.google.devtools.ksp") version "1.7.0-RC-1.0.5"